 Disclosure: Some of the links below are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.

-Shatavari – my favourite of the supplements for hormonal acne
+Shatavari for acne – my favorite of the supplements for hormonal acne

-I have been taking one capsule of Shatavari* every day for months now and everything is going perfectly well.
+I have been taking one capsule of Shatavari* for my acne every day for months now and everything is going perfectly well.
 My skin has been healing and together with all the other things I did to beat hormonal acne, it seems to work!

 I also tried skipping it for a while, but that didn’t seem to go so great.
 Some symptoms came back.